Yiwei Xu, Ph.D.

 Social and Psychological Impacts of Generative AI

-Liao, W., Xu, Y., Cai, L., & Lin, H. (in progress).
-Understanding marginalized populations’ emerging beliefs about AI as a source for seeking and processing health and scientific information.
+Liao, W., Cai, L., & Xu, Y. (in progress).
+Understanding people's emerging beliefs about AI as a source for seeking and processing health and scientific information.

 Xu, Y., Neumann, M., Fowler.
 E. F., Gollust, S. E., & Niederdeppe, J. (in progress).
 Community characteristics predict local news agenda building about racial health disparities.

-Effects of Strategic Messages on Promoting Health Behaviors and Evidenced-Based Policies
+Effects of Various Information Strategies on Promoting Health Behaviors and Evidenced-Based Policies

 Xu, Y., Margolin, D., & Niederdeppe, J. (2021).
 Testing strategies to increase source credibility through strategic message design in the context of vaccination and vaccine hesitancy.
 Health Communication, 36(11), 1354-1367.